Enriching knowledge and enhancing care through health data

 Registering to attend an i~HD event and subsequent management of that event

-When registering to attend an i~HD event via our website or directly with our offices, we ask for your first and last names, your function in your company or institution, email address, the company or institution you belong to and the country you are based in.
+When registering to attend an i~HD event via our website or directly with our offices, we ask for your title, first and last names, your function in your company or institution, email address, the company or institution you belong to, your role and the country you are based in.
 We ask you to select which of our core stakeholder groups you belong to.
-We also ask you for your title, but this is optional.
 Furthermore, we ask you to provide us with your dietary preferences and any specific needs to cater for your attendance at our events.
 We do not ask for any other details, personal or otherwise.

 When registering, i~HD processes your personal data to manage your attendance at our event with your explicit consent as a legal basis under Article 6(1)(a) of GDPR.